andichstr/entrevista_eldar/README.md

 The brands that the system admits are: "VISA", "NARA", "AMEX".
 The amount should be a number between 0 and 1000 included.

-The solution is hosted on Render.
+The solution is hosted on Render, on its free tier.
+The first request could take a minute to complete because of it, but then it should respond normally.

 Here is the url: https://entrevista-eldar.onrender.com

 ## Exercise 3